jhyunb13/conan-gray-unofficial-website/README.md

 ## Project Description

 Recreation of Conan Gray’s website to enhance its usability.
 Show Conan Gray’s discography, including music videos and tour dates.
-Also imitate his merch shop with add-to-cart functionality
+Also, imitate his merch shop with add-to-cart functionality
 &nbsp;

 ## Built With